iidsample/bagpipe_artifacts/README.md

 python parse_worker_file.py file_name
 ```
 This script will output the Average per iter time and the respective standard deviation.
-This scripts will reproduce the numbers for Bagpipe in Figure 9 on the DLRM model.
+This scripts will reproduce the numbers for Bagpipe in Figure 9 on the DLRM model by outputing the Average per iter time and the respective standard deviation.

 #### Using the AWS launch script